videothrone/shadow-architecture/readme.md

 -   Get to know the Google Maps API, including working with the react-google-maps NPM package, customizing the design and the UI to a certain aesthetic choice

--   Make a "slick" and modular React based site that's working fine on Desktop and can be extended easily further down the line
+-   Make a "slick" and modular React based site that's working fine on Desktop and most mobile devices and can be extended easily further down the line

 ## Future

--   Implement better mobile responsiveness
+-   Nicer mobile responsiveness on certain devices (tablets f.e.)

 -   Add more places and content